Bilevel reinforcement learning via the development of hyper-gradient without lower-level convexity: MODEL-FREE SOFT BILEVEL REINFORCEMENT LEARNING

 We extend \cref{pro:gradient_V} to absorb the transition matrix $P$ in \eqref{eq:nabla_V_star} into an expectation, with the result that the implicit differentiations $\nabla V^*(x)$ and $\nabla Q^*(x)$ can be estimated by sampling the reward gradient under the policy $\pi^*(x)$. \begin{proposition} For any $x\in\mathbb{R}^n$, $s\in\mdps$, and $a\in\mdpa$,

 \end{proposition} Nevertheless, it is still intractable to construct the ${\abs{\mdps}\times n}$ matrix $\nabla V^*(x)$ based on the above element-wise calculation, not to mention the large-scale matrix multiplications in \eqref{eq:exact_hypergrad2}.
-To bypass these matrix computations, we resort to the ``log probability trick'' \cite{sutton2018reinforcement} and the consistency condition~\eqref{eq:consis_policy}.
+To bypass these matrix computations, we resort to the ``log probability trick'' \citep{sutton2018reinforcement} and the consistency condition~\eqref{eq:consis_policy}.
 The subsequent proposition confirms that we can evaluate the hyper-gradient by interacting with the environment and collecting fully first-order information. \begin{proposition}[Hyper-gradient] The hyper-gradient $\nabla \phi(x)$ of the bilevel reinforcement learning problem \eqref{eq:standar_biRL} with upper-level function~\eqref{eq:upper_level_f} can be computed by

-\end{proposition} Essentially, the first term \eqref{eq:mf_hypergrad1} in the hyper-gradient contributes to decreasing the upper-level function, and the second term~\eqref{eq:mf_hypergrad2} condenses the gradient information transmitted from the lower level.
-Aggregating these two directions constructs the hyper-gradient, and updating the upper-level variable $x$ along $-\nabla \phi(x)$ will lead to a first-order stationary point (see \cref{the:sobirl}).
+\end{proposition} Essentially, the first term \eqref{eq:mf_hypergrad1} in the hyper-gradient contributes to decreasing the upper-level function, and the second term~\eqref{eq:mf_hypergrad2} aggregates the gradient information transmitted from the lower level.
+Assembling these two directions constructs the hyper-gradient, and updating the upper-level variable $x$ along $-\nabla \phi(x)$ will lead to a first-order stationary point (see \cref{the:sobirl}).

 In line with the above propositions, to facilitate the $k$-th (inexact) hyper-gradient descent step, the construction of a hyper-gradient estimator $\widetilde{\nabla}\phi(x_k,\pi_k)$ is devided into two steps: 1)~evaluating the implicit differentiations based on $\pi_k$,